Scan Science and Technology

 Femme Fatale: The Lethality of Female Suicide BombersStudies in Conflict & Terrorism, 2018Co-Authors: Burcu Pinar AlakocAbstract:

 AbstractAre female suicide Bombers deadlier than male suicide Bombers?
 Utilizing newly coded data on the tactical attributes of suicide terrorism worldwide from 1998 to 2015, this study shows that the use of female suicide Bombers is not only positively correlated with the lethality of the suicide attacks, but also accentuates the existing tactical advantages of suicide terrorism.
 Especially in the cases of soft targets like civilians, and easily accessible locations, the deadliest outcomes result from those attacks carried out by female suicide Bombers.

-Wade S Karren – 2nd expert on this subject based on the ideXlab platform
+Wade S Karren – One of the best experts on this subject based on the ideXlab platform.

 Lightning Strikes and Thunder Claps: The Strategic Bomber and Air Superiority, 2012Co-Authors: Wade S KarrenAbstract: